Featured Creature: Penguins

 The Birds that Swim

 Penguins are highly specialized for life in ocean water, and have many adaptations that suit their lifestyle in their environment.
-These beautiful birds have streamlined bodies are equipped with a well-developed rib cage, wings that have evolved into flippers with shorter and stouter bones, and a pronounced keel, or breastbone, which provides an anchor for the pectoral muscles that move the flippers.
+These beautiful birds have streamlined bodies that are equipped with a well-developed rib cage, wings that have evolved into flippers with shorter and stouter bones, and a pronounced keel, or breastbone, which provides an anchor for the pectoral muscles that move the flippers.
 Penguins might not be able to fly in the air, but they propel themselves with incredible agility into “flight” underwater with their flippers.
 In the water, Gentoo penguins (pictured below) are the fastest of all penguins, and of all swimming birds.
 While searching for food or escaping predators, they reach speeds up to 36 km (22 miles) per hour.

 Their eyes, which are their primary means of locating evasive prey and avoiding predators and fishing nets, are adapted for underwater vision.
 And these aren’t the only traits that make penguins incredibly well-fit for aquatic life.
 Their short feathers, which minimize friction and turbulence as they swim, are denser than most other birds, with up to 100 feathers per square inch in some species, such as the Emperor penguin.
 This close spacing helps keep penguins warm, preserving a layer of air under their plumage that not only insulates them from the cold water, but also provides them with buoyancy.